tc39/proposal-immutable-arraybuffer/README.md

 ## Solution

 This proposal introduces additional methods and read-only accessor properties to `ArrayBuffer.prototype` that fit naturally into those explained above.
 Just as a buffer can be resizable or not, and detached or not, this proposal enables buffers to be immutable or not.
 Just as `transferToFixedSize` moves the contents of a original buffer into a newly created non-resizable buffer, this proposal provides a transfer operation that moves the contents of an original original buffer into a newly created immutable buffer.
-Altogether, this proposal only adds to `ArrayBuffer.prototype` one method
+Altogether, this proposal only adds to `ArrayBuffer.prototype` one read-only accessor

+- `immutable: boolean` -- is this buffer immutable, or can its contents be changed?

+and two methods

 - `transferToImmutable(newByteLength?: number) :ArrayBuffer` -- move the contents of the original buffer into a new immutable buffer, detach the original buffer, and return the new buffer.

-and one read-only accessor
-- `immutable: boolean` -- is this buffer immutable, or can its contents be changed?
+- `sliceToImmutable(start?: number, end?: number) :ArrayBuffer` -- create a new immutable buffer from a range of the original buffer's contents in a way that allows implementations to easily minimize and sometimes even eliminate copying them.

 An immutable buffer cannot be detached, resized, or further transferred.
 Its `maxByteLength` is the same as its `byteLength`.
 A `DataView` or `TypedArray` using an immutable buffer as its backing store can be frozen and immutable. `ArrayBuffer`s, `DataView`s, and `TypedArray`s that are frozen and immutable could be placed in ROM without going beyond JavaScript's official semantics.